njaalf/discnorm/cran-comments.md

 In computeT, change option use_pbv from 0 to 2 in sirt::polychoric2
 In bootTest, change the polychoric estimator from sirt::polychoric2 to lavaan::lavCor

+## 0.2.0 Submission

+Provides new function that estimates the adjusted polychoric correlation and its asymptotic covariance matrix, that takes marginal substantive knowledge into account.
+Also, bootTest now issues a warning if variables are binary.